Tell Us Your Best Tokyo Tips

 TIP 8: BE FLEXIBLE IN YOUR THINKING

 If you get stuck, switch techniques, i.e., go from looking for pairs and triples to scanning.
-When we get stuck in puzzles, it’s usually because we’ve missed something, and changing approaches can usually uncover something we have overlooked.
+When we get stuck in puzzles, it’s usually because we’ve missed something, and changing approaches can generally uncover something we have overlooked.

 TIP 9: COME BACK TO IT LATER